 There are many opportunities to stay involved, connect with others, and use your voice to make improvements within the foster care system.

-We are currently surveying youth turning 21 from October 1, 2020 through March 31, 2021.
-If you have questions contact your local department of social services or VDSS at (804) 726-7944 or va.ilp@dss.virginia.gov to learn more about participation.
+If you have questions, contact your local social services department or VDSS (Virginia Department of Social Services) at (804) 726-7944 or va.ilp@dss.virginia.gov.